 There were 36 of us from Rogers, the largest group to ever attend the band camp in its 23 year history.
 My best friend, John Murdock, traveled with us, a long non-stop drive, arriving at our college dorm room around midnight, too excited to sleep, though I hated driving through the mountain scenery in the dark.

-This was the furthest west I had ever traveled, first travel without parents, and the biggest mountains I had ever seen!
+This was the furthest west I had ever traveled, first travel without parents other than Scout camping trips & summer camp, and the biggest mountains I had ever seen!
 My new Brownie Hawkeye Camera was ready to record it all for my scrapbook, as I envisioned great mountain scenic photos.

 Our routine for two weeks was morning and afternoon classes, a little free time in late afternoon and a concert most evenings.
 The thrill of a lifetime for me was at one of the concerts with Rafael Mendez playing his trumpet live and in person!
 He was my new role model, playing a perfect rendition of “Flight of the Bumblebee” and the lively “Mexican Hat Dance.”
 Wow!
 This is the best trumpet player in the world and I’m right here hearing and watching him play!